Rest Stop (film): Release

 The film was rated R by the MPAA and distributed by Warner Home Video in both rated and unrated versions.
 It was a relative success on video, with close to $5 million in domestic video sales at retail according to The Numbers.

 Critical response

 The film has a 0% on Rotten Tomatoes based on 6 reviews, with an average rating of 3.3/10.
+On IMDb, the film has a score of 4.6/10.